-You are hereby granting the instructor named on this form permission to discuss your abilities and qualifications for employment with prospective employers.
+You are hereby granting the faculty/staff member named on this form permission to discuss your abilities and qualifications for employment with prospective employers.
 You may revoke this authorization at any time by written request.

-Please be aware that a copy of this reference release form will be emailed to:
+A copy of this reference release form will be emailed to the faculty/staff member indicated on the form.